Fair Measure For All

 With Confederation, this important function came under the exclusive domain of the new Government of Canada, and the first Weights and Measures Act was passed in 1872.
 This was followed by the Gas Inspection Act of 1873 and the Electric Light Inspection Act of 1894.
 Together, these three statutes form the foundation for fair and accurate measurement of goods and services in Canada.

 Measurement Canada ensures equity and accuracy where goods and services are bought and sold on the basis of measurement.

 Throughout the 20th century, the science of measurement (metrology) and the laws and regulations that govern it (legal metrology) have evolved.
 So has Measurement Canada, which became a special operating agency of Industry Canada in 1999.
 This change provides us with greater flexibility to conduct our business and achieve our goal of client-oriented program delivery with an increased emphasis on service, quality and accountability for results.

-As well, Measurement Canada now uses Authorized Service Providers to deliver many inspection and certification services on its behalf.
+As well, Measurement Canada now uses Authorized Service Providers to deliver many inspection and certification services.
 It also monitors these organizations to ensure that government standards are met.

 Our Business: Trade Measurement

 With regional and district offices across Canada, and its headquarters laboratory test facilities in Ottawa, Measurement Canada provides services to ensure that consumers and businesses alike can make measurement- based transactions with confidence.
 These services include: